 For instance, email marketing is one of the strongest digital marketing channels, but it only works to convince your audience that you will provide value via a subscription.
-This is a valuable incentive.
+This is a valuable incentive for consumers.

 With affiliate marketing, brands use upsells and cross-sell to “sweeten” the customer’s purchase.
 This strategy can also increase the average customer value (ACV).

-Lastly, providing a free product or service shows that you’re willing to meet potential customers where they are, even before they pull out their wallets.
+Lastly, providing a free product or service shows that you are willing to meet potential customers where they are, even before they pull out their wallets.
 This is almost like a show of good faith and increases your chances of establishing customer trust.

 2. A/B Testing with Digital Ads